utilmeta/utype/docs/en/guide/cls.md

 * Providing  `__repr__` and `__str__` to get the clearly print output of the instance
 * parse and protect attribute assignment and deletion to avoid dirty data

-So in this document, we will introduce the declaration and usage of data classes in detail.
+So in this document, we will introduce the declaration and usage of dataclasses in detail.

 ## Define fields